-Brown sugar and Gochujang, a Korean chili paste sauce coated and air-fried chicken marinated in ginger and garlic.
-Then stir-fried with crunchy steamed broccoli, served with rice and a fresh salad of scallions, onions, radishes, and jalapenos for a delicious chicken and broccoli stir-fry twist.
+Korean chili paste and brown sugar mixture coat crispy chicken pieces marinated in ginger and garlic, then stir-fried with crunchy steamed broccoli served with rice and topped with a fresh mixture of scallions, onions, radish, and jalapenos for a quick and easy gochujang chicken stir fry.

 Jump to: